 The diagnostic equipment at Cambria Veterinary Care is the latest available.
 Digital radiography is used to diagnose many medical and surgical conditions in addition to revealing fractures and other abnormalities.
 Many lab tests such as blood chemistry profiles and fecal exams are done in-house, enabling us to provide clients with fast, accurate results.

 At Cambria Veterinary Care, we recognize that it is never easy to submit our beloved pets to surgical procedures.
 So, we try to make the process as stress and pain-free as possible for both the client and the animal.
-Dr. Vena takes the time to explain all available treatment options so that the client can make an informed decision about what is best for his or her pet.
+Our Veterinarians take the time to explain all available treatment options so that the client can make an informed decision about what is best for his or her pet.
 If surgery is deemed necessary, the client will be guided through the process step-by-step both pre-op and post-op.
 The patient will be monitored throughout the procedure and made as comfortable as possible, with pain management a top priority.